henesy/limbobyexample/Arrays/README.md

 Arrays in Limbo are dynamic and indexed by 0.
 They can be initialized providing a size, or declared and initialized in two separate statements if no size is specified.

 Disclaimer: I don't like this example very much, but I'm not sure how to shore it up.
-The less on here is to use lists.
+The lesson here is to use lists.

 ## Source